 TMD Instructional Methods: Lectures, demonstration and labs, and case studies.
 Course Schedule: Day 1 – Class Schedule 7:30 – 8:00 Registration 8:00 – 8:45 Lecture 1 – Introduction – historical perspective of physical therapy and dental roles in TMD care/introduction to the LPTMJ evaluation format/TMD categories 8:45 – 10:00 Lecture 2 – Anatomy and arthrokinematics… Continue reading TMD Course Schedule

 Presenter: Bill Esser, PT, MS, CCTT Bill graduated in 1979 with a master’s degree from Purdue University and in 1981 from the University of Iowa Graduate Program in Physical Therapy.
-Since 1981, Bill has worked in outpatient orthopedic physical therapy settings, including being an owner/partner in private practices in Southern Oregon from 1986 until… Continue reading TMD Instructor Bill Esser, PT, MS, CCTT
+Since 1981, Bill has worked in outpatient orthopedic physical therapy settings, including being an owner/partner in private practices in Southern Oregon from 1986 until… Continue reading BIO: TMD Instructor Bill Esser, PT, MS, CCTT

 The Need for Multidisciplinary Treatment for TMD An understanding of the interrelationship of the masticatory system, the temporomandibular joints, and the head and neck is imperative when evaluating and planning treatment for patients with temporomandibular dysfunction.
 Dentists, physicians, physical therapists, and medical professionals often have only a selective understanding of one area of the head… Continue reading The Need for Multidisciplinary Treatment for TMD